wethinkagile/console-paint/README.md

     8 Tests passed.

-<br><br>
-And in methods.py uncomment #testDrawFourNeighbour() and #testPlotPixels() and run `./methods.py` to run these two tests.
+Also, in `methods.py` uncomment `#testDrawFourNeighbour()` and `#testPlotPixels()` and run `./methods.py` to run these two tests.

 ## Design-Decisions and Trade-Offs

 - Decided against nCurses or gnuPlot because of requirement to not use a library
 - Emphasised on self-explanatory Code and helpful UX/UI
 - DRY is not fully followed, since there wasn't enough time.
-The introduced technical debt should be handled in the ToDo's below.
+The introduced technical debt should be managed soon.
 - 2 remaining tests in methods.py

 ## ToDo's: